gotvc/got/docs/cli.md

 ### `got commit [-m <message>]`
 Creates a new snapshot by applying any changes in tracked paths to the current branch.
 The current branch's head is updated to the new snapshot.
-Produces a delta by looking at the tracked paths and applies that delta to the contents of the active volume.
-This produces a new commit.
-The new commit is written to the active volume, replacing what was there.

 ### `got fork <name>`
 1. Creates a new branch called name, or errors if it exists.